GemCopeland/personal-website/src/pages/home.md

   It is a static site built with [Eleventy](https://www.11ty.io/) and [Arena](https://www.are.na/) by the wonderful Piper Haywood.
 If you’re interested, you can check out the [Github repo](https://github.com/GemCopeland/personal-website).
 Unless otherwise stated, all of the content on this website is subject to a [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

   Your data isn’t collected when using this site.
-If you switch to high contrast mode, it will store a cookie to remember this preference.
+If you switch to high contrast mode, the site sets up a cookie to remember your preference.
+This cookie expires in one year.
 ---

 I am an interdependent digital designer and researcher.